yazidl/pynn/README.md

-# pynn
+# README
-An implementation of a sequential Neural Network with Python and NumPy
+PyNN is an implementation of a sequential Neural Network with Python and NumPy